Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence

 In contrast, FIRST~J120041 shows clumpy, extended X-ray emission that spatially correlates with the [O~III] bicone.
 Peaks in X-ray surface brightness coincide with regions of the highest [O~III] velocities and line widths, pointing to a morphological and kinematic correspondence between the hot and cooler ionized phases.
 This correspondence suggests that the X-ray wind has begun to couple dynamically to the [O~III]-emitting gas, consistent with a relatively more developed stage of the sequence (Stage~III; see Figure~\ref{fig:comparison}).

-Taken together, these quasars may trace the transition from a kinematically compact, blow-out configuration (Stage~II) to the onset of a more extended, early post–blow-out state (Stage~III).
+Taken together, these quasars may trace the transition from a kinematically compact, blowout configuration (Stage~II) to the onset of a more extended, early post–blowout state (Stage~III).
+We emphasize that the characteristic spatial scales quoted below (e.g., $R_{\rm [O~III]}<3$~kpc for Stage~I or $R_{\rm [O~III]}\sim4$-6~kpc for later stages) refer specifically to the objects in the \citet{fischer_hubble_2018} sample discussed here.
+These values are intended as empirical descriptors rather than universal thresholds, and are expected to depend on intrinsic AGN properties such as black hole mass and luminosity.
 For clarity, in Figure~\ref{fig:comparison} we illustrate this sequence through four representative “stages,” while Table~\ref{tab:evol_sequence} summarizes how the twelve QSO2s studied by \citet{fischer_hubble_2018} may populate these stages.
 These are labeled as follows:

-\begin{description} \item[~~Stage~I: Pre-Blow-Out] This initial phase represents heavily enshrouded systems in which both the X-ray and [O~III] emission are morphologically compact and centrally concentrated.
+\begin{description} \item[~~Stage~I: Pre-Blowout] This initial phase represents heavily enshrouded systems in which both the X-ray and [O~III] emission are morphologically compact and centrally concentrated.
 Ionizing radiation and winds remain trapped by dense circumnuclear gas, preventing large-scale outflows to eventually form.
 In the \citet{fischer_hubble_2018} sample, examples may include 2MASX~J11001238, 2MASX~J14054117, and 2MASX~J17135038, which all show compact [O~III] morphologies ($R_{\rm [O~III]}<3$~kpc; \citealt{fischer_hubble_2018}) but broad nuclear line widths (FWHM$\gtrsim$1000~km~s$^{-1}$; \citealt{fischer_hubble_2018}) indicative of turbulent but spatially confined gas in the inner region.